Datavault-UK/automate-dv-docs/docs/materialisations.md

     ```yaml
     source_model: "MY_STAGE"
     derived_columns:
-      DBTVAULT_RANK: "RANK() OVER(PARTITION BY CUSTOMER_PK ORDER BY LOAD_DATETIME)"
+      DBTVAULT_RANK: "RANK() OVER(PARTITION BY CUSTOMER_HK ORDER BY LOAD_DATETIME)"
     ```

 !!! note

-    [Read more](#defining-ranked-columns) about defining ranked columns.
+    [Read more](macros.md#defining-and-configuring-ranked-columns) about defining ranked columns.

 #### Which option?

-- Method #2 is recommended, as it allows ranked columns to use user-defined derived or hashed columns created in the same staging layer.
+- Method #2 is recommended, as makes it easier for rank columns to use user-defined derived or hashed columns created in the same staging layer.
 - Method #3 is similar, except it will not have hashed or derived column definitions available to it.